Cassandra drivers supported by DataStax

 • Cassandra-compatible drivers

-Support for CQL and DSE functionality
+Scope of support for CQL and DSE functionality

-DataStax-compatible drivers work exclusively with the Cassandra Query Language (CQL) version 3 for transactional workloads and support both Fluent and String APIs for DSE Graph workloads.
-Use these drivers in production applications to pass CQL or DSE Graph statements from the client to a cluster and to retrieve, manipulate, or remove data.
+DataStax-compatible drivers work exclusively with the Cassandra Query Language (CQL) version 3 for transactional workloads.
+They support both Fluent and String APIs for DSE Graph workloads.

 DataStax-compatible drivers

-Language Source code Compatibility Reference
+Language Source code Compatibility Install Reference

 C++